Prof. Dr. Knut PetzoldMethods of Empirical Social Research

 knut.petzold (at) hszg.de

-Knut Petzold is a sociologist with expertise in social stratification, sociological action theory, and quantitative research methods.
-He is particularly interested in methodological issues in the social sciences with a specific focus on methods of causal inference and survey design.
-His current research interest covers topics including higher education and work, residential mobility and migration, ethnic discrimination, social norms, and the validation of survey experiments.
-He holds a diploma degree (with distinction) and a PhD (summa cum laude) in Sociology from the University of Leipzig and is currently admitted for Habilitation (postdoctoral dissertation) at the Catholic University of Eichstätt-Ingolstadt.
-At present, he is affiliated as Akademischer Rat a.Z. at the Sociology Section of the Ruhr University Bochum.
+Knut Petzold is a sociologist with expertise in social stratification, sociological action theory, and sociological research methods with a specific focus on research designs and causal inference.
+His current research interest covers topics including higher education and work, mobility and migration, ethnic discrimination, social norms, and the validation of survey experiments.

 He holds a doctoral degree in sociology (summa cum laude) from the University of Leipzig and received a postdoctoral graduation (habilitation) from the Catholic University of Eichstätt-Ingolstadt.
 At present, he is affiliated as a Professor of Methods of Empirical Social Research at the Zittau/Goerlitz University of Applied Sciences.